-Separate property that is comingled with martial property can become marital property.
+Separate property that is commingled with marital property can become marital property.
 For example, if a spouse inherits money from her parents, but then deposits the money in a joint bank account with her husband and they use the money to pay marital bills, that inherited money could be considered by a court to be comingled.
-If comingled, the once separate property is now martial property subject to equitable distribution.
+If commingled, the once separate property is now marital property subject to equitable distribution.

-Many divorce litigants will negotiate and sign a separation agreement with one of the parties then filing for a divorce pursuant to DOM § 170(7) which is the no fault divorce provision called Irretrievable Breakdown of the Marriage for at Least Six Months.
-DOM § 170(7) requires that the “economic issues of equitable distribution of marital property” be resolved as part of the divorce action which a separation agreement fulfills.
+Many divorce litigants will negotiate and sign a separation agreement, with one of the parties then filing for divorce pursuant to DOM § 170(7) which is the no-fault divorce provision called Irretrievable Breakdown of the Marriage for at Least Six Months.
+DOM § 170(7) requires that the “economic issues of equitable distribution of marital property” be resolved as part of the divorce action that a separation agreement fulfills.

 A separation agreement can be used as grounds for a divorce.
 (DOM § 170(6)) This is often called a conversion divorce.
 When the parties live separate and apart pursuant to a valid written separation agreement for at least one year, either party can file for divorce on that basis alone.
 However, a divorce does not happen automatically.
 One of the parties actually has to file for a divorce.
 Some people never get a divorce after signing an agreement.
 They are still married but legally separated.

 Separation agreements must be in writing.
 They must also be signed by the parties before a notary public and properly notarized.
 Separation agreements only need to be filed in the county clerk’s office if being used for a conversion divorce.
 They can be filed at any time before or during the divorce proceedings.